teor2345/endosome/README.md

 ## Why "endosome" ?

-Endosomes are involved in biological cell transport pathways.
+An endosome is a cell transport mechanism.

 https://en.wikipedia.org/wiki/Endosome